 The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

-The history of bras is a cool one as its real-time testament to the evolving role of women in society and changing fashion trends.
-Originating in ancient Greece, women used to use simple bandeau-like garments to support their breasts.
+The history of bras is a cool one, as it’s a real-time testament to the evolving role of women in society and changing fashion trends.
+Originating in ancient Greece, women used to wear simple bandeau-like garments to support their breasts.

 Then, in 1889, Miss Herminie Cadolle, a French corset-maker, created the first modern bra by separating the corset into two distinct garments.